Level/bench/README.md

 Run a benchmark.
 The `benchmark` argument must be one of the named benchmarks listed below.

-The `target` argument should be a path or an npm package name that is installed nearby (for example `level-bench run put classic-level -c ClassicLevel`).
+The `target` argument should be a path or an npm package name that is installed nearby (for example `level-bench run put classic-level`).
 It defaults to the current working directory.
 A `package.json` must exist alongside the resolved `target`.
-If the module doesn't have a default export, pass a `--class` or `-c` option to use a named export by that name.
+If the module doesn't have a default export and it has more than one named export, pass a `--class` or `-c` option to use the named export by that name (for example `level-bench run put classic-level -c ClassicLevel`).

 If `target` does not create persistent databases (like `memory-level`) you must pass `--mem`.